H.R. 2729: Carnivals are Real Entertainment Act

 2

-A "mobile entertainment provider" is defined to include (I) a carnival or circus that travels around the United States on a temporary or seasonal basis, and (II) affiliated providers such as food and game concessions that travel on a seasonal or temporary basis to serve State, county, and local fairs and festivals or not-for-profit fundraising events.
+A "mobile entertainment provider" is defined to include carnivals and circuses that travel seasonally, plus the affiliated food stands and game concessions that travel with them to state, county, and local fairs, festivals, and nonprofit fundraising events.

 3